zhuoli1987/AI-Nano-Degree/README.md

 A project that builds a text generator using [RNN](https://en.wikipedia.org/wiki/Recurrent_neural_network).
 The generator will first be trained with all Sherlock Holmes novels and generates new novels pieces.

 ## AIND-Capstone
+A project that combines all the  knowledge of computer vision techniques and deep learning to build and end-to-end facial keypoint recognition system.